balupton/atom-semicolons/README.md

 <!-- DESCRIPTION/ -->

-Atom package for removing semicolons in JavaScript files
+Atom package that allows you to remove unnecessary semicolons (while keeping necessary semicolons) in JavaScript files

 <!-- /DESCRIPTION -->